AADmitriy/pathfinder-checker/README.md

 # Test cases
 Test cases from lms assesment: easy, medium, hard, hardest

-Test cases for load resistance check: medium_load_level, big
+Test cases for load resistance check: medium_load_level, big, weird, weird1

 All files in this repository are free to copy and reuse